-Just as the Spider weaves a web, so too must we weave our own lives.
-The Spider symbol meaning here serves as a reminder that our choices construct our lives.
-When the Spider appears to us, it is a message to be mindful of the choices we are making - and ask ourselves:
+Just as the spider weaves a web, so too must we weave our own lives.
+The spider symbol meaning here serves as a reminder that our choices construct our lives.
+When the spider appears to us, it is a message to be mindful of the choices we are making.

 When we consider this ingenious diversity, we can also consider the web-like construct of our own lives.
 How are we designing the most effective life?

-The meaning of Spider in India is associated with Maya.
+The meaning of spider in India is associated with Maya.
 The term Maya comes from the Sanskrit root “Ma” which means no form or limit.
 The term Maya describes the illusory nature of appearances.
-The Spider’s association with Maya brings about the understanding that not all things are as they appear to be.
+Spider association with Maya brings about the understanding that not all things are as they appear to be.

 And so, they played a round of “dueling looms,” but no one could confirm the victor.
 However, Arachne was quite smug about the whole process.
 So much so, that Athena smote her with a mighty blow of conscience and a dose of guilt.
 Arachne took the dosage hard, and could not live with the intense feelings of guilt and sorrow so she killed herself.
 Athena felt awful over the whole mess and decided to resurrect Arachne in the form of a spider so that she and all her offspring would forever be the best weavers of the universe.